UCL/STIR/recon_test_pack/ScatterRun/README.md

 ## Using as a template

 The files in the folder have default values which should be alright for most people.
-Place your projection, multiplicative and additive data in the folder and set the appropriate names in the scatter_estimation.par file.
+Place your projection, multiplicative and additive data in the folder and set the appropriate names in the `ScatterEstimation.par` file.

 ## Data preparation